Information on Prescription Drug Abuse

 What’s in your medicine cabinet?
 On your nightstand or the kitchen counter?
 In your purse?
 Naturally, you keep prescription medicines and cold and cough remedies handy for you to take when needed.
 But, they are also handy for teens to take without you knowing it.

 Adolescents believe that since the medicines were prescribed by a doctor, they provide an inexpensive, legal and “medically safe high.”
-In the case of OTC remedies, most children have been given these medicines by their parents for common illnesses, such as fevers, colds and coughs.
+In the case of over-the-counter remedies, most children have been given these medicines by their parents for common illnesses, such as fevers, colds and coughs.
 So, teens believe it is safe to take these drugs whenever they choose.
-The proliferation of pharmaceutical ads on television as well as the Internet and peer misinformation helps contribute to this attitude.
+The spread of pharmaceutical ads on television as well as the Internet and peer misinformation helps contribute to this attitude.

 Source of Pain Relievers for Abusers